hemantwasthere/git-alt/README.md

 * You can search any github authorized user in this app and checkout there profile
 * for searching the user you can see a search bar on the top left
 * once you write user's github username in the search bar then press enter to get the details of the user
-* and you check his repositories maximum upto 30, thats the repo limit from GitHub API
+* and you check his repositories maximum upto 30, thats the repo limit from GitHub API.

 ## Getting Started